maxamel/GDH/README.md

 # Testing

 The code is tested by both unit tests and integration tests.
 The integration testing involves actual spinning up of verticles, performing exchanges and checking the correctness and security of the transactions.
 Testing must cover at least 80% of the code, otherwise the quality gate of Sonarcloud fails.
+The project has mostly been tested with Openjdk 8.